Quick Answer

 Think of it this way: Equity value is what the market is willing to pay for the common stock.
 It ignores debt entirely.
 The next layer of metrics fixes that gap.

-Enterprise Value and EV Multiples
+What Are Enterprise Value and EV Multiples?

 Enterprise value (EV) captures the full capital structure, not just common equity.
 It is the standard reference value for M&A purchase prices and for comparing companies with different debt loads.